Original Mallet Options

 About 60% of our customers start with a 36” mallet although taller or shorter people are advised to adjust the length accordingly.
 Mallets of 33” – 35” are popular at club level.
 Many players find that if they start with a 36” mallet, it’s relatively easy to shorten if required depending on their style and preferences.
 Apart from the height of a player, the ideal height of a mallet depends on what style of grip the player uses and their stance.
 There are three commonly used styles, the standard grip, Irish grip and Solomon grip.
 New players should try out different mallets and grip styles before deciding what length to order.
 Once you’ve established what feels comfortable for you, measure from the ground to an inch above where your top hand naturally and comfortably hold the handle.
 This should be the overall length.
 Remember, it’s easier to shorten a handle than it is to lengthen it!
 We can custom make handles to virtually any length.

-Our standard head dimensions are 60 mm by 60 mm but the Evolution heads are slightly narrower at 55 mm wide.
+Our standard head dimensions are 60 mm by 60 mm but the Evolution heads are available in narrow and wide configurations.
+The wider head has a lower centre of gravity and is slightly more stable in the swing.
 With regards the overall head length, 9 1/4″ used to be the default but a growing number of players are finding that 10″ and even 11″ heads are beneficial, especially with the peripherally weighted Evolution mallets .
 Experienced players tend to use longer heads up to 12” in length and often prefer slightly narrower heads.
 We’re happy to make whatever different head dimensions with an additional charge of NZ$40.00 but the Evolution mallet heads are all the same dimensions, just different lengths.

 We make wooden, fibre glass and Carbon shafts.